SoftHu/tos_avg/En/DharmaGame.md

 1739174318036170 -->1739419408500975{ }
 Start -->1739174397209804[<b>Speaker 👉 Ritsuryo:</b>

 Hey!
-Did you get it wrong?
+What are you doing?
-I asked you to beat up this Daruma, not blow it up!]
+I asked you to beat the Daruma, not destroy it!]
 1739174397209804 -->1739174442891471{ }
-1739174442891471 -->|The grand prize is mine!|1739174468325588[<b>Speaker 👉 Ritsuryo:</b>
+1739174442891471 -->|I got the Grand Prize!|1739174468325588[<b>Speaker 👉 Ritsuryo:</b>

-Wait, wait, wait, that's my utensil...
+Wait, wait, wait, that's for eating...
 To buy this Daruma,
 I borrowed 1500 gold coins and used up all my savings.
 Even the top prize won't cover your debt.
 You still owe me 500 gold coins.
-Your friend here stay with me until you cough up!]
+Your friend here stays with me until you cough it up!]
 1739174442891471 -->|Yay!|1739174468325588[<b>Speaker 👉 Ritsuryo:</b>

-Wait, wait, wait, that's my utensil...
+Wait, wait, wait, that's for eating...
 To buy this Daruma,
 I borrowed 1500 gold coins and used up all my savings.
 Even the top prize won't cover your debt.
 You still owe me 500 gold coins.
-Your friend here stay with me until you cough up!]
+Your friend here stays with me until you cough it up!]
 1739174468325588 -->1739419408500975{ }
 Start -->1739174569058519[<b>Speaker 👉 Ritsuryo:</b>